blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 \end{align}
 $$

 It's obvious how the gradient can be useful here.
-It provides us with a way to determine --- at any point on the surface --- in what direction to move to go deeper towards the minimum.
-This is possible by finding the gradient vector --- which points in the direction of the "steepest ascent" --- and negate it so that it then points in the direction of the "steepest descent".
+It provides us with a way to determine---at any point on the surface---in what direction to move to go deeper towards the minimum.
+This is possible by finding the gradient vector---which points in the direction of the "steepest ascent"---and negate it so that it then points in the direction of the "steepest descent".
 This is clearly useful, and fortunately there is a similar linear approximation to a vector-taking function [for a gradient](http://en.wikipedia.org/wiki/Gradient#Linear_approximation_to_a_function):

 $$ f(\mathbf x) \approx f(\mathbf x_0) + \nabla f(\mathbf x_0) (\mathbf x - \mathbf x_0) $$